-Customer growth rate refers to the speed with which you acquire new customers for your product or company.
-It is an important KPI to take into account while evaluating the growth of your company.
-A positive growth rate indicates that there is a market demand for your product and that you’re successfully tapping into this demand.
-Since the customer growth rate is the rate of new customer acquisition, it can be used to chart your company's financial future and is a reliable indicator of the increasing market share of your product.
+Customer growth rate refers to the speed at which you acquire new customers for your product or company.
+It’s a critical KPI when evaluating the overall growth of your business.
+A positive growth rate signals that there’s market demand for your product and that you're successfully tapping into that demand.
+Since this metric focuses on new customer acquisition, it can be used to forecast your company's financial future and serves as a reliable indicator of increasing market share.

 How to calculate customer growth rate?